IDCubed/oms-inside/docs/tutorial_overview.md

 * Converting a Ruby/Rails app to OMS (TBD)
 * Creating a Ruby/Rails app from scratch in OMS from scratch (TBD)

-## Knowledge at the end of this section
+## Knowledge at the end of this section (Things the tutorials need to cover)
 * Basic OMS architecture - What's the minimum I need to know to get an OMS app running?
 * Know how to create an OMS app from scratch
 * Know how OMS app differs from regular django